iOS

 Be advised, purpose strings are mandatory.

 Your app needs to make sure that it has location permissions for location tracking to work.
-See this F.A.Q. page for details on permissions best practices.
+See this section for details on permissions best practices.

 Set up silent push notifications